Find Affordable College Courses

 Read full report on Visual & Performing Arts at Virginia Commonwealth University

-Middle Tennessee State University ranked #6 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the Southeast Region list.
-Located in the city of Murfreesboro, Middle Tennessee State University is a public school with a fairly large student population.
+Middle Tennessee State University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the medium-sized city of Murfreesboro, Middle Tennessee State University is a public school with a fairly large student population.

 About 52% of the students majoring in visual and performing arts at the school are women while 48% are male.